niranjanbala/visioninfinityventures.studio/content/whitefield-guide-backup.md

 # Whitefield Guide - Complete Resource

 ## Overview
-Whitefield is Bangalore's premier IT corridor and one of the most sought-after locations for startups and established companies.
+Whitefield is Bangalore's premier IT corridor and 1 of the most sought-after locations for startups and established companies.
 Known for its international community, excellent infrastructure, and proximity to major tech parks, Whitefield offers unique opportunities for entrepreneurs.

 ## Table of Contents
 1. [Location Overview](#location-overview)